Special Educational Needs and Disabilities Report (SEND)

 We regularly review all provision, updating delivery for individuals to reflect progress in specific areas or with specific interventions.
 Clear criteria discussions take place prior to starting support or interventions and time specific targets identify if outcomes have been met.
 Reviews also include how the provision has impacted on the child’s attitude and engagement in their learning, which may not be evidenced from assessments, but has had an impact on their educational progress.

-Pupils are involved in pupil participation interviews to gain their insight into their learning preferences and to personalise learning to maximise engagement.
+Children are involved in children participation interviews to gain their insight into their learning preferences and to personalise learning to maximise engagement.
 Progress is also tracked with supporting outside agencies to monitor effectiveness of recommended support packages.

 Support and training for school staff